Cash Games, Poker Basics, Poker Strategy, Tournaments

 Early Position Strategy

-While this kind of approach might seem too tight, and folding 87 suited from UTG might seem like an overkill, this is definitely the strategy that works best from an early position.
+While this kind of approach might seem too tight, and folding 87 suited from UTG might seem like overkill, this is definitely the strategy that works best from an early position.

 Middle Position

 Moving further to the left, we arrive at the middle position.
-Typically speaking, the two positions to the left of UTG+1 are considered middle positions in full-ring games, while the one position to the left of UTG+1 is considered middle position in 6-Max games.
+Typically speaking, the two positions to the left of UTG+1 are considered middle positions in full-ring games, while the one position to the left of UTG+1 is considered a middle position in 6-Max games.

 Labeled as Lojack (LJ) and Hijack (HJ), these positions give you a bit more liberty than UTG and UTG+1, although the distinction becomes less impactful in 6-Max games, where Hijack also acts as UTG+1.